maljefairi/deep-research-web/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a new Pull Request
+5. Create a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- OpenAI for GPT models
+- Firecrawl for web crawling capabilities
+- Next.js team for the framework
+- TailwindCSS for styling utilities